Listing Thumbnail

 Data Security Posture Management

-Implements built-in Data Security Posture Management (DSPM) and Data Security Platform (DSP) for securing sensitive data across hybrid multicloud and SaaS environments
+Built-in Data Security Posture Management (DSPM) and Data Security Platform (DSP) functionality for securing sensitive data in hybrid multicloud and SaaS environments

 Contract